MackenzieNelson/Capstone---ServiceSolutions-TipTracker/README.md

 3. From there you should be able to do a gradle sync automatically or force one through the Android Studio menu if it does not sync automatically.

 4. You should then be able to run the project either on an emulator or physical device by selecting Run -> "Run App" or debug app from the Android Studio menu.

+### Minor Bugs:
+1. Viewing Tip history doesn't respect the income to tip range.
+2. Adding income only supports adding one income value at a time despite staying on screen.
+3. Monthly income on budget screen is formatted incorrectly.
+4. Cash amount is greater than Tip amount.